infobip/mobile-messaging-cordova-plugin/README.md

     icon: <notification icon, optional (Android only)>,
     silent: <true/false, disables notification for message>,
     category: <notification category (Android only)>,
-    receivedTimestamp: '<absolute timestamp in milliseconds that indicates when the message was received>,
+    receivedTimestamp: <absolute timestamp in milliseconds that indicates when the message was received>,
     customPayload: <any custom data provided with message>,
     originalPayload: <original payload of message (iOS only)>,
     contentUrl: <media content url if media provided>,